Day with(out) Art Meet Us Where We're At

 Concertgebouw Brugge

-Bruges (Arrondissement) - Flandre Occidentale
+Bruges - Flandre Occidentale

 Palais des Beaux-Arts de Bruxelles - Bozar